Lung Tissue Research Consortium (LTRC)

 The NHLBI funds biospecimen repositories, such as the LTRC, to provide access to important resources that can fuel cutting-edge research.

-The goal of the LTRC is to increase our understanding of lung diseases by studying lung tissue samples from people who do or do not have lung diseases.
-The LTRC is an NHLBI-funded resource program that provides donated human lung tissue samples, blood samples, and clinical data to approved investigators free of charge for use in research.
+The goal of the LTRC was to increase our understanding of lung diseases by studying lung tissue samples from people who do or do not have lung diseases.
+The LTRC was an NHLBI-funded resource program that provided donated human lung tissue samples, blood samples, and clinical data to approved investigators free of charge for use in research.
 This research can lead to better ways of preventing and managing lung diseases.

-- Since 2005, the LTRC has been collecting, storing, and distributing samples and data from patients with lung disease.
+- From 2005 to 2019, the LTRC collected, stored, and distributed samples and data from patients with lung disease.

-- The LTRC has samples and data from more than 4,200 participants.
+- The LTRC had samples and data from more than 4,200 participants.

-- The LTRC provides tissues and data to approved investigators free of charge.
+- The LTRC provided tissues and data to approved investigators free of charge.
 LTRC tissues and data are available to researchers through NHLBI’s BIOLINCC program

 - LTRC resources have been used in numerous research projects, leading to the publication of more than 60 scientific articles.

-How does the LTRC contribute to scientific discoveries?
+How did the LTRC contribute to scientific discoveries?

-Investigators need access to appropriate biospecimens to study the mechanisms of lung diseases at the cellular and molecular level.
+Investigators need access to appropriate biospecimens to study the mechanisms of lung diseases at the cellular and molecular levels.
 However, considerable expense and effort are required to recruit donors and collect and process lung tissues for research.
-By performing these tasks, the LTRC provides a valuable resource to catalyze research that would otherwise be impossible.
+By performing these tasks, the LTRC provided a valuable resource to catalyze research that would otherwise be impossible.

-The LTRC enrolls donor subjects who are planning lung surgery, collects blood and clinical data from them, and then processes and stores the donated tissue that would otherwise be discarded after the lung surgery.
-Most donor subjects have chronic obstructive pulmonary disease (COPD) or interstitial fibrotic lung disease, which includes idiopathic pulmonary fibrosis.
-The LTRC uses a standardized protocol to ensure high quality and uniformity when it collects its biospecimens and data.
+The LTRC enrolled donor subjects who were planning lung surgery, collected blood and clinical data from them, and then processed and stored the donated tissue that would otherwise be discarded after the lung surgery.
+Most of the donor subjects had chronic obstructive pulmonary disease (COPD) or interstitial fibrotic lung disease, which includes idiopathic pulmonary fibrosis.
+The LTRC used a standardized protocol to ensure high quality and uniformity when it collected its biospecimens and data.

-- four clinical centers, which recruit and enroll participants and collect biospecimens and data.
+- Four clinical centers, which recruited and enrolled participants and collected biospecimens and data.

-- a tissue core laboratory, which collects and assesses the biospecimens sent from the clinical centers.
+- A tissue core laboratory, which collected and assessed the biospecimens sent from the clinical centers.

-- a radiology core laboratory, which collects and assesses computed tomography (CT) scans sent from the clinical centers.
+- A radiology core laboratory, which collected and assessed computed tomography (CT) scans sent from the clinical centers.

-- a data coordinating center, which coordinates the collection of biospecimens and data and serves as the primary point of contact for LTRC users.
+- A data coordinating center, which coordinated the collection of biospecimens and data and served as the primary point of contact for LTRC users.

 How can investigators use LTRC resources?

-Investigators can request specimens and data online through the LTRC website.
-The website includes the LTRC Query Tool, a utility that allows investigators to quickly search for and identify appropriate LTRC cases to support their research projects.
+Investigators can request specimens and data online through the BIOLINCC Repository.
 The NHLBI encourages investigators who are applying for NHLBI funding to use LTRC resources in their research.